Today In History logo TIH

 1323

-Sweden and the Republic of Novgorod signed the Treaty of Noteborg, establishing their shared border for the first time.
-The treaty divided Finland and Karelia between the two powers and lasted — with modifications — for nearly three centuries.
-It was one of the earliest international boundary agreements in Northern European history.
+Sweden and the Republic of Novgorod signed the Treaty of Noteborg, establishing the border between the two powers for the first time in a formal international agreement.
+The treaty divided Finland and Karelia between Swedish and Russian spheres of influence along a line running from the Gulf of Finland to the Arctic Ocean.
+The boundary lasted with modifications for nearly three centuries and was one of the earliest international border agreements in Northern European history, creating a framework for Scandinavian-Russian relations that influenced the region's geopolitics for generations.

 1332